AllenNeuralDynamics/aind-data-schema/CONTRIBUTING.md

 # Contributor Guidelines
-This repository defines the schemas needed to ingest and validate metadata.
+This repository defines the schemas needed to validate and document metadata.
 As a core service, it is used across multiple teams and services.
 Therefore, any contributions must follow certain rules to ensure stability and organization.
 This document will go through best practices for contributing to this project

 ## Issues and Feature Requests
 Feature requests and bug reports are all welcome as [issues](https://github.com/AllenNeuralDynamics/aind-data-schema/issues).
-Please use the provided [templates](https://github.com/AllenNeuralDynamics/aind-metadata-mapper/issues/new/choose) to ensure we have enough information to work with.
+Create a ticket using the provided [templates](https://github.com/AllenNeuralDynamics/aind-metadata-mapper/issues/new/choose) to ensure we have enough information to work with.
+Our team will review, assign, and address the ticket.
+If the ticket is urgent, you may tag a dedicated engineer in the issue but please refrain from assigning it.

-If you'd like to propose a large change or addition, or generally have a question about how things work, head start a new [Discussion](https://github.com/AllenNeuralDynamics/aind-data-schema/discussions)!
+If you have a broader suggestion or a question about how things work, start a new [Discussion](https://github.com/AllenNeuralDynamics/aind-data-schema/discussions)!

 NOTE: If your request requires upgrading pydantic, create a separate ticket and a dedicated engineer will handle the upgrade.